Cart

 Storage

 Many arcade sticks come with a compartment in which you can store your cable and sometimes even more.
-Cables are either detachable or simply go inside the compartment while staying connected to the arcade stick.
-The reason you will see a lot of players wrapping their cables around their arcade stick is because of how inconvenient the compartment is.
+Cables are either detachable or go inside the compartment while staying connected to the arcade stick.

 Modding

-Modding is quite popular among arcade stick owners.
+Modding is quite popular among arcade stick enthusiasts.
 However, some arcade sticks are harder to mod than others.
-That usually stems from the developers’ effort or lack thereof to make an arcade stick mod friendly, repairs included.
-Optimally, an arcade stick can be opened with no screwdrivers, buttons are not soldered directly onto the PCB, and the artwork comes in the form of easily removable plexiglass.
-In addition, it is nice to be able to mod an arcade stick without voiding the warranty provided by the original manufacturer or the third party reseller.
+Optimally, an arcade stick can be opened with no screwdrivers, buttons are not soldered directly onto the PCB, and the artwork is placed under easily removable plexiglass, for example.

 Appearance

-Besides the color of the joystick, buttons, and frame, a large factor that determines the aesthetic caliber of an arcade stick is the actual artwork on the top panel.
-The artwork should be nuanced but not to the point of distraction.
+Besides the color of the joystick, buttons, and frame, a large factor that determines the aesthetic caliber of an arcade stick is the artwork on the top panel.
 In addition, the arcade stick should not smudge nor scratch easily.

 Ethics